louisfaury/cruxponent/content/post/mdp_basics_3.md

 {{< image src="/pi.png" width="450px" align="center">}}
 <br>

-This finite-time convergence of course does not extend to countable MDPs, where the number of policies is (countably) infinite.
+This finite-time convergence, of course, does not extend to countable MDPs, where the number of policies is (countably) infinite.
 It's however fairly straightforward to also establish convergence rates for the PI algorithm; one will find out that, as VI, it enjoys linear convergence.